 - If you would like to try how we do in our company, please give us a quick inquiry at firstname.lastname@example.org

 Transportation and Flight Cost

-Do not rely on Suketar airport.
-Only two flight in a week available which is very uncertain due to the weather.
-No major flight companies are available in Kathmandu Suketar Kathmandu sector.
+- Do not rely on Suketar airport.
+Only two flights in a week available, which is very uncertain due to the weather.
+No major flight companies are available in the Kathmandu Suketar Kathmandu sector.
 Nepal airlines have the service, but it is well known, their service is the worst of all.

-As soon as you arrive in Bhadrapur, a private jeep are available at the airport. or if you wish to travel by a local bus/share jeep, you are required to drive to Birthamood bus station and catch the local Jeep to Taplejung.
+- As soon as you arrive in Bhadrapur, a private jeep is available at the airport.
+Or if you wish to travel by a local bus/share jeep, you are required to drive to the Birthamood bus station and catch the local Jeep to Taplejung.

-From Bhadrapur to Taplejung, it is roughly 10-11 hour of drive through the windy mountain road.
+- From Bhadrapur to Taplejung, it is roughly 10-11 hours of drive through the windy mountain road.
 A lot of Kanchenjunga hikers were upset for a long journey on the road.
-Especially when you start driving in the middle of the day, you will reach Taplejung in the middle of the night which is not a pleasant experience.
+Especially when you start driving in the middle of the day, you will reach Taplejung in the middle of the night, which is not a pleasant experience.
 If you may have done some research about the itinerary, you will quickly notice some startup company would create a plan from Kathmandu to Taplejung in one day.
 Or even Kathmandu to Birthamod.
-But from our client's feedback, we would highly recommend you to make this journey in two days.
-It will allow you to be in comfort and driving during daylight means safe, enjoyable and panoramic drive.
+But from our client’s feedback, we would highly recommend you to make this journey in two days.
+It will allow you to be in comfort, and driving during daylight means safe, enjoyable, and panoramic drive.